 Online computer science classes provide easy access to STEM education and fun projects that keep kids excited about learning.
 CodeWizardsHQ students develop coding skills quickly with interesting challenges like building animations and games.
 Coding classes at CodeWizardsHQ are 12 sessions long and delivered live by expert instructors.
 Students learn core programming concepts by building increasingly complex projects and progressing through the curriculum.

 Starting with simple games, moving through web development, and taking off into more difficult challenges, elementary students master programming basics.
-Middle school kids can take classes in Python, a powerful language used for everything from web development to data science.
-CodeWizardsHQ classes for high school kids dive into deep topics like algorithms, artificial intelligence, and machine learning.
+Middle school coding starts with classes in Python, a powerful language used for everything from web development to data science.
+Coding classes for high school students dive into deep topics like algorithms, artificial intelligence, and machine learning.